Basal cell carcinoma of the prostate

 Other terms include 'adenoid cystic carcinoma', 'adenoid basal cell tumor', 'adenoid cystic-like tumor' etc 1.

 Basal cell carcinoma of the prostate is very rare 1 and occur in a wide age range 2,3.

-Typical symptoms include voiding symptoms as dysuria, nocturia, urgency other obstructive symptoms and/or enlarged or hard prostate in digital rectal examination 3,4.
+Typical symptoms include voiding symptoms such as dysuria, nocturia, urgency other obstructive symptoms and/or enlarged or hard prostate in digital rectal examination 3,4.
 Prostate-specific antigen (PSA) might be normal or slightly elevated 2-4.

 Basal cell carcinomas are malignant tumors arising from basal cells.
-Criteria differentiating them from basal cell hyperplasia are apparently not well-defined and include extensive infiltration between the glandular components, perineural invasion extraprostatic extension or necrosis 1-3.
+Criteria differentiating them from basal cell hyperplasia are not well-defined and include extensive infiltration between the glandular components, perineural invasion extraprostatic extension or necrosis 1-3.